Mathematics (MATH)

 Terms Typically Offered: Fall, Spring, Summer.

-MATH 113R College Algebra with Review5 Credits
+MATH 113R College Algebra with Review-GTMA15 Credits

 Approach to algebra with an emphasis on functions, modeling, and applications.
 Topics include properties and graphs of linear, polynomial, rational, exponential, logarithmic, and inverse functions; solving equations, inequalities and systems of linear equations; interpreting data and graphs.
 Technology tools will be utilized in addition to analytical methods.
 Review and practice of necessary skills and concepts will be incorporated throughout.